riceissa/issarice.com/wiki/against-malaria-foundation.md

 "Executive Director of Capital & Regional Plc, a UK listed property company", etc.), but this is not the case for Rob Mather.
-We are talking about a guy running a charity that has raised over $100 million who has appeared out of nowhere in 2003.
+We are talking about a guy running a charity that has raised over $100 million who appeared out of nowhere in 2003.

 I think Andrew Garner is similarly a mystery.
 Yes, you can find his [barely-active Twitter account](https://twitter.com/ajgarner)